byrn-baker/Ansible-Workshop/README.md

 # Welcome to the Ansible_Workshop
-This workshop intention is to introduce you to Ansible and tools that can help you develop playbooks to be used with Ansible.
-We will walk through installing python packages including Ansible and proceed to learning how to build a playbooks to push configurations to routers and switches.
+The primary objective of this workshop is to provide an informative introduction to Ansible and the associated tools essential for playbook development in conjunction with Ansible.
+Throughout this session, we will delve into the installation of Python packages, including Ansible, and subsequently focus on the comprehensive construction of playbooks.
+Our aim is to equip you with the knowledge and skills necessary for configuring routers and switches efficiently through the utilization of Ansible playbooks.
 ## Section 1: Install Python3, pip3 and Ansible
 Open the terminal window. type pwd in the terminal and it should be showing you your home directory (/home/lab_user1) for example.
 In the terminal window type the below commands one at a time.